This page covers the cameo characters of Wreck-It Ralph.

 - Mass "Oh, Crap!": When Ralph announces he doesn't "want to be the bad guy anymore", especially due to how the rest of the group is otherwise faithful to each one's job — despite the unpopularity coming with it.
 Then again, this is what happens with most Disney movies dealing with a radical change in an established order.
 They also all know that if a villain "goes Turbo" that their game can't run properly and risks being deemed broken and will be unplugged, resulting in Cessation of Existence for the characters still inside it.

-- Mean Characters Nice Actors: They're villains in their respective games, but on their free time, they're genuinely nice guys who are trying to help Ralph deal with his self-esteem during the Bad-Anon meetings.
+- Mean Characters, Nice Actors: They're villains in their respective games, but in their free time, they're genuinely nice guys who are trying to help Ralph deal with his self-esteem during the Bad-Anon meetings.

 - Punch-Clock Villain: In the context of the movie, gaming characters are treated like actors playing their own role, and much like Ralph, the villains are good-natured people playing villains.